tokenspice/tokenspice/README.md

 TokenSPICE simulates tokenized ecosystems via an agent-based approach, with EVM in-the-loop.

-It can help design, tune, and verify tokenized ecosystems.
+It can help in [Token](https://blog.oceanprotocol.com/towards-a-practice-of-token-engineering-b02feeeff7ca) [Engineering](https://www.tokenengineering.org) flows, to design, tune, and verify tokenized ecosystems.
 It's young but promising.
 We welcome you to contribute! 👋

 - Each "agent" is a class.
 Has a wallet, and does work to earn $.
 One models the system by wiring up agents, and tracking metrics (kpis).
 Agents may be written in pure Python, or with an EVM-based backend.
 - A "netlist" defines what you simulate, and how.
 It wires up a collection of agents to interact in a given way.
 You can write your own netlists to simulate whatever you like.
 The `assets/netlists` directory has examples.